General properties of Benzene, How the detergents remove spots and dirties

 Importance Aryl sulphonic acid components

-The detergent industries depend on the aromatic sulphonic acid compounds after the treatment with the caustic soda to obtain the water-soluble sodium salt, The molecule of detergent is composed of two parts: Head (polar) is an ionic group which is hydrophilic and Tail (Non-polar) is a long carbon chain which is hydrophobic.
+The detergent industries depend on the aromatic sulphonic acid compounds after the treatment with the caustic soda to obtain the water-soluble sodium salt, The molecule of detergent is composed of two parts: Head (polar) is an ionic group which is hydrophilic and Tail (Non-polar) is a long hydrophobic carbon chain.

-The head of the detergent molecule is hydrophilic as it is an ionized group, so, it is attracted to the polar water molecules, Aromatic sulphonic acid compounds are important organic compounds which are used mainly in the manufacture of detergents.
+The head of the detergent molecule is hydrophilic as it is an ionized group, so, it is attracted to the polar water molecules, Aromatic sulphonic acid compounds are important organic compounds that are used mainly in the manufacture of detergents.

 How the detergents remove the spots and dirties

 Pure water does not remove dirties because grease which is saturated with dirties is insoluble in water because they are organic where water is polar compound, so soapless detergents are used, this may explain the role of soapless detergent in removing the spots and dirties as follows:

-- Adding detergent to water decrease the surface tension of water and it increases the ability of water to wet textile.
+- Adding detergent to water decreases the surface tension of water and it increases the ability of water to wet textile.

 - When the detergent is dissolved in water, their molecules arrange themselves where the hydrophobic tail of each molecule is directed towards the dirties and adhere with them while the hydrophilic head is directed towards the water, so, the detergent molecules surround the dirties completely, the dirties completely covered by molecule.

-- The friction produced by mechanical rubbing cause separation of dirties and break them into small balls.
+- The friction produced by mechanical rubbing causes the separation of dirties and breaks them into small balls.

-- The separation of small balls is the result of repulsion force between heads of molecules (similar charges) and suspend in water in the form of emulsion which is removed by the rinsing process.
+- The separation of small balls is the result of repulsion force between the heads of molecules (similar charges) and suspend in water in the form of emulsion which is removed by the rinsing process.